Conductive Polymer And Composites For Supercapacitor

 Our felts are used for anodes as well as cathodes.
 Thanks to a unique combination of electrical conductivity, electrochemical stability, high porosity and good elasticity, they facilitate an efficient charge exchange between the electrolyte and the bipolar plate.

-• Supercapacitor energy storage system in Chiang Mai Thailand
+• Graphene supercapacitor energy storage system

-Why are supercapacitors better than batteries?
+Are graphene-based supercapacitors better than lithium-ion batteries?

 • Supercapacitor classification